The localization of orthogonal calculus with respect to homology: Postnikov sections

-The homotopy limit of the left Quillen presheaf of Lemma \ref{lem: LQP for intermediate} agrees with the homotopy limit of the left Quillen presheaf of Lemma \ref{lem: LQP for spectra}, in the sense that the homotopy limit model categories are Quillen equivalent.
+The homotopy limit of this left Quillen presheaf agrees with the homotopy limit of the left Quillen presheaf on spectra with an $O(n)$-action in the sense that the homotopy limit model categories are Quillen equivalent.
 In detail, the adjunction

 of \cite[\S8]{BO13} induces an adjunction

 where $(\alpha_n^*)^\bb{N} = (\alpha_n)^* \circ (-)$.
 This adjunction in turn induces an adjunction

 \begin{prop} Under Hypothesis \ref{hyp: combinatorial} the adjoint pair